 - Students and families are best supported and protected when there is a coordinated response from all relevant agencies.

 This is sensitive area in which all staff receive regular training.
 Newfield School and other services for children and families all work together to support the needs of young people.
-Safeguarding in school is led by our Assistant Headteacher and Designated Safeguarding Lead (Mr Power).
+Safeguarding in school is led by our Assistant Headteacher and Designated Safeguarding Lead (Miss Fort).
 There are also number of designated deputy safeguarding leads for child protection in school: all Heads of Year, Heads of Lower/Upper School and the Headteacher.
 There is also a named governor for child protection.
 Our Safeguarding and Child Protection Policy can be found in the downloads section to the right.
 It is based on the Sheffield Safeguarding Board model policy but has been adapted to suit our particular context by school leaders and our governing body.
 Our policy is reviewed annually in line with any changes that may have been made to DfE guidance and reflect best practice.
 The DfE's latest guidance can be found in the downloads section at the right hand side of this page.

 Student attendance at school is monitored on a daily basis and notable absences or patterns of absences are followed up by the Student Services Manager and Attendance Support Officer and in more serious cases this is referred to the Multi Agency Support Team